About the Fellowship

 Does Georgetown hire Law Research Fellows for tenure track professor positions?

 Georgetown does not, as a general practice, consider fellows for tenure track positions, although exceptions have been made in extraordinary circumstances.

 What is the job success rate for past Law Research Fellows?

 Past Law Research Fellows have been very successful in securing tenure track teaching jobs.

 Can I talk to any past fellows about their experience in the program?

 Yes.
 If you are interested in contacting GLRF alums, please contact GLRF@law.georgetown.edu for an updated list of contacts.

 No. Because they are employees of the University, student housing is not open to Fellows.

 Where can I get more information about a career in law teaching?

-Two places to begin on this site are the Careers page on Academia and the Georgetown Law Library Law Teaching and Scholarship Guide.
+The Careers page on this site at Academia is a good place to start.
 You might also want to read Robin West’s Introduction to the Legal Academy.